-- The housing sites are spread throughout the city, with a significant number located in high resource areas, to meet AFFH requirements. - The housing projections utilize existing land use and zoning densities, and no rezoning is necessary. - The housing sites capacity estimates utilize conservative production and density assumptions. - A significant number of housing units are already in the pipeline and are anticipated to be completed during this housing cycle. - 655 housing units are currently under construction; - 1,468 housing units are approved or entitled; and - 978 housing units are under review as active projects. - The housing projections do not have any reliance on new units developed under SB 9 and a low reliance on new ADU production. - In accordance with AB 725, the inventory identifies more than 25 percent of the moderate and above moderate RHNA units on sites that allow at least four units of housing; and all sites are zoned at least R-3 (multi-family) or equivalent, which allow five or more units by right. - For sites with existing residential units that are anticipated to be demolished for new housing development, the City will require replacement housing units subject to the requirements of Government Code Section 65915(c)(3), for units that are restricted or have been occupied by a lower income household in the past five years.
+- The housing sites are spread throughout the city, with a significant number located in high resource areas, to meet AFFH requirements. - The housing projections utilize existing land use and zoning densities, and no rezoning is necessary. - The housing sites capacity estimates utilize conservative production and density assumptions. - A significant number of housing units are already in the pipeline and anticipated to be completed during this housing cycle. - 655 housing units are currently under construction; - 1,588 housing units are approved or entitled; and - 856 housing units are under review as active projects. - The housing projections do not have any reliance on new units developed under SB 9 and a low reliance on new ADU production. - In accordance with AB 725, the inventory identifies more than 25 percent of the moderate and above moderate RHNA units on sites that allow at least four units of housing; and all sites are zoned at least R-3 (multi-family) or equivalent, which allow five or more units by right. - For sites with existing residential units that are anticipated to be demolished for new housing development, the City will require replacement housing units subject to the requirements of Government Code Section 65915(c)(3), for units that are restricted or have been occupied by a lower income household in the past five years.
 The City will also conduct a study to create a permanent replacement housing program (Policy H2.6).

-In addition, the City's General Plan Update that will be adopted in 2024 will add capacity for at least 10,000 new housing units with increased density and height limits.
+The City can clearly meet its 2031 RHNA under existing zoning and land use designations.
+In addition, the City's 2040 General Plan Update that will be adopted in 2024 will add capacity for at least 10,000 new housing units with increased density and height limits.
 Over 90% of the housing opportunity sites listed in the Sites Inventory are located within one of the ten General Plan Land Use Study Areas and will see an increase in base density.
-Since the City is committed to adding increasing densities in the General Plan Update and updating the voter approved height and density limit (Measure Y) by the end of 2024, significant additional housing capacity will be added around the City and will result in a significantly expanded buffer beyond the City's RHNA.
+Since the City is committed to adding increasing densities in the General Plan Update and updating the voter approved height and density limit (Measure Y) through a ballot measure by the end of 2024, significant additional housing capacity will be added around the City and will result in a significantly expanded buffer beyond the City's RHNA.
+Should the Measure Y ballot initiative not be successful, the City has committed to exploring alternative options, such as rezonings, that will add at least 1,700 more units to achieve a buffer of at least 25%.